inko-lang/website/source/faq.html.md

 Curly braces are by far the most common way of starting and terminating blocks of code, such as functions.
 This hopefully makes it easier to get used to Inko.

-Curly braces integrate better into editors, as many have support for automatically inserting them, or jumping to a closing curly brace.
+Curly braces integrate better into editors, as most have support for automatically inserting them, or jumping to a closing curly brace.

-Finally, curly braces make the code more compact without sacrificing readability.
+Lastly, curly braces make the code more compact without sacrificing readability.

 ### Why do I have to import a module just to write to STDOUT or STDERR?

 1. Not every program (or module) has to write to STDOUT or STDERR.
 1. Exposing some sort of `print` method by default could lead to conflicting methods in a module.
-1. You can not import _just_ a method from a module, instead a receiver is always required.
-This would require importing a module by default, but for many modules this simply isn't necessary.

 ### Why is the keyword for blocks called "do"